 Trout House offers a list to guests at check-in with driving directions and hiking mileage to the above areas, so it couldn't be any easier to get on the trails.

 Get Back Into the Swing of Things at the Ticonderoga Area Country Club

 Make plans to hit the green at the Ticonderoga Area Country Club, which is less than 10 minutes from Trout House.
 Their 18-hole golf course is reasonably priced, includes views of scenic mountains on both sides of the golf course, and it is ideal for all skill levels.
-Golfing is of course weather dependent, but Ticonderoga Area Country Club expects to open in late April 2021.
+Golfing is of course weather dependent, but Ticonderoga Area Country Club typically opens in late April.

 Try Your Hand at Adirondack Extreme's Treetop Adventure Course

 If you're searching for a more extreme spring adventure, look no further than Adirondack Extreme Adventure Course in Bolton Landing, a little over 30 minutes from Trout House.
 This is a treetop adventure course with various obstacles and challenges including suspended rope bridges, nets, ladders, swings, and more.

 Cross Fort Ticonderoga Off Your Bucket List

 Book Now, Save Money & Have an Amazing Trip

 Don't miss out on all this region of the Adirondacks has to offer in the springtime, coupled with the off-season deals at Trout House.
 Enjoy the spring getaway you deserve at one of the finest resorts on Lake George where they'll take care of you like one of their own.

 Trout House guests return for their getaways and vacations year after year.
 One visit will have you coming back time and time again - see why for yourself this spring!